-Jessica Phillips has over nine years of experience defending first-party property claims and third-party liability claims.
+Jessica Phillips has spent her entire career defending first-party property claims and third-party liability claims.
 She represents some of the nation’s largest insurance carriers as well as third-party administrators in damage disputes and fraud matters involving roofing, arson, theft and contractor claims, among others.
 Jessica frequently litigates in state and federal courts and handles cases ranging from roofing disputes involving single-family homes to multimillion-dollar fraud claims.

 Jessica’s work primarily involves first-party property disputes, and she has developed significant skill in this area.
 Further, her experience in federal court exceeds that of most of her peers, enabling her to aggressively, effectively and confidently cross-examine arsonists, investigators, water mitigation contractors, roofing contractors and other witnesses.

 Jessica has significant experience defending insureds in tort litigation, including slip and falls, intentional act cases and dog bite cases, among others.

 Jessica makes a substantial effort to understand the position of each of her clients.
 She also brings to her work a technical and scientific background that helps her understand the complex issues in a claim.
 She has developed a detailed understanding of mitigation guidelines, protocols, roofing provisions, building codes, engineering papers, publications and other sources that inform her cross-examinations.

 During law school, Jessica participated in two national moot court competitions, including one focused on highly technical federal insurance statutes, which continues to be important in her work today.
 She also was an active member of the Mercer Law Review, in which she was published twice, and participated in the university's nationally recognized legal writing program.

 - AV Preeminent® Rating, Martindale-Hubbell Peer Review